How to Get rid of Teenage Acne ? Acne Treatments for Teens

 - Increase production of androgen hormone in an excess

-- Hair follicles accumulated by dead skin cells or oil [4].
+- Hair follicles are accumulated by dead skin cells or oil [4].

 - Genetics